 The Control Ring is a feature that can be found on all of the new native RF lenses for the EOS R system, and as the name suggests, the Control Ring Adapter adds this same feature to EF and EF-S lenses when used on an EOS R camera.

-The adapter itself is dust and moisture sealed just like Canon’s higher end cameras and L Series lenses, and it certainly feels like you can depend on it in the field.
+The adapter itself is dust and moisture-sealed just like Canon’s higher-end cameras and L Series lenses, and it certainly feels like you can depend on it in the field.

 Out of all of the EOS R mount adapters, this one is my favourite!
-Personally I absolutely loved assigning ISO to the control ring.
-It felt so natural to adjust aperture with the dial on the back of the camera with my thumb, shutter speed with the dial on the top of the camera, and ISO with the control ring.
+Personally, I absolutely loved assigning ISO to the control ring.
+It felt so natural to adjust the aperture with the dial on the back of the camera with my thumb, shutter speed with the dial on the top of the camera, and ISO with the control ring.
 Once I used this setup and felt how fluid it all was, I knew there was never any going back and I purchased the adapter once I returned the loaner one I had for review.

 If your kit includes both RF and EF lenses then I think the Control Ring Adapter will be a must purchase item.
 I cannot imagine having access to the control ring on some lenses but not others.
 That could really mess with your workflow and muscle memory.

-The Control Ring Adapter is $199, and whilst that is double the price of the basic adapter I really do think it’s worth it.
-With ISO assigned to the control ring, it was so much easier to adjust ISO that I found myself experimenting quickly with lower and lower ISOs while I was shooting.
+The Control Ring Adapter is $199, and while that is double the price of the basic adapter I really do think it’s worth it.
+With ISO assigned to the control ring, it was so much easier to adjust ISO that I found me experimenting quickly with lower and lower ISOs while I was shooting.
 This was giving me cleaner and cleaner images in a situation where I would otherwise probably have left the camera at one ISO value.
-I’m sure it has had a benefit to the quality of some of my images, and for that I’ll gladly pay the extra money over the boring basic mount adapter!
+I’m sure it has had a benefit to the quality of some of my images, and for that, I’ll gladly pay the extra money over the boring basic mount adapter!